Paul-Llamoja-Sarmiento/BasicProjects/MazeGame/README.md

-Console basic game, use a, w s, d to move your hero across the maze.
+Console basic game.
+Use a, w s, d to move your hero across the maze.